Kisameee/Qlearning-/README.md

     python reinforcement_battle.py Random Random TicTacToe 100 --no-gpu

-Will run 100 games of TicTacToe with a Random agent vs another Random Agent on CPU You can configure things in the reinforcement_ecosytem/config.py
+Will run 100 games of TicTacToe with a Random agent vs another Random Agent on CPU You can also give arguments to the agents or the game stats as a quoted dict see help for more information.
+You can configure things in the reinforcement_ecosytem/config.py